Coaspe/riot_api/README.md

 # riot_api

-This library provides an easy way to use the riot account api.
+This library provides an easy way to use the riot api.

+- League of Legends api
+    - CHAMPION-MASTERY-V4
+    - CHAMPION-V3
+    - CLASH-V1
+    - LEAGUE-EXP-V4
+    - LEAGUE-V4
+    - LOL-CHALLENGES-V1
+    - LOL-STATUS-V4
+    - MATCH-V5
+    - SPECTATOR-V4
+    - SUMMONER-V4
+    - TOURNAMENT-V4 (Not yet supported)
+    - TOURNAMENT-STUB-V4 (Not yet supported)
 - Riot account api
     - ACCOUNT-V1
+- Valrorant (Not yet supported)
+- Legends of Runeterra (Not yet supported)

 ## Requirements